Working with Branches

 We normally do our feature work in branches to keep changes isolated from each

-referred to as the origin/master branch.
+referred to as the origin/main branch.
 The

 git-new-branch command (in